-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+- First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year C1 students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. • - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total. •

-C1 Total first-time, first-year (freshman) men who applied 783 Total Applied 1062 C1 Total first-time, first-year (freshman) women who applied 279 C1 Total first-time, first-year (freshman) men who were admitted 64 Total Admitted 142 C1 Total first-time, first-year (freshman) women who were admitted 78 C1 Total full-time, first-time, first-year (freshman) men who enrolled 46 Total Enrolled 90 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 44

-C1 Total part-time, first-time, first-year (freshman) women who enrolled
+Total first-time, first-year (freshman) men who applied 701 Total first-time, first-year (freshman) women who applied 206 Total first-time, first-year (freshman) men who were admitted 81 Total first-time, first-year (freshman) women who were admitted 82 Total full-time, first-time, first-year (freshman) men who enrolled 42 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 49 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (degree-seeking) men who applied 907 Total first-time, first-year (degree-seeking) men who were admitted 163 Total first-time, first-year (degree-seeking) enrolled 91

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students

+Students who met admission requirements but whose final admission was contingent on space availability

-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2017 admissions: C2 Number of qualified applicants offered a place on waiting list 58 C2 Number accepting a place on the waiting list 38 C2 Number of wait-listed students admitted 2 Yes No C2 Is your waiting list ranked? Х C2 If yes, do you release that information to students?
-C2 Do you release that information to school counselors?
+Yes No Do you have a policy of placing students on a waiting list? Х

+If yes, please answer the questions below for Fall 2021 admissions:

+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: 49 Number accepting a place on the waiting list: 38 Number of wait-listed students admitted: 0

+Is your waiting list ranked? ------------------------------

+Yes If yes, do you release that information to students?
+Do you release that information to school counselors?

-Admission Requirements
+C3-C5: Admission Requirements